Robust estimation of polyserial correlation coefficients: A density power divergence approach: Introduction

-Second, in wake of the non-robustness of ML estimation to uninformative observations generated by partially-latent nonnormality, we propose an alternative estimator that is designed to be robust against such partial misspecification.
-The proposed estimator leverages the theory of minimum \emph{density power divergence} estimation \citep{basu1998} and achieves robustness by implicitly downweighting observations that cannot be sufficiently well fitted by the polyserial model.
-In line with the partial misspecification framework, the estimator allows the model to be misspecified for an unknown fraction of uninformative observations, but makes \emph{no assumption} on \emph{how} and \emph{where} partial misspecification occurs (which may be absent altogether).
+In line with the partial misspecification framework, the robust estimator allows the model to be misspecified for an unknown fraction of uninformative observations, but makes \emph{no assumption} on \emph{how} and \emph{where} partial misspecification occurs (which may be absent altogether).
 Consequently, partial misspecification can manifest through an unlimited and unrestricted variety of ways, such as (but not limited to) outliers or careless responses.
-Conversely, if the polyserial correlation model is correctly specified for all observations in a sample, then the estimate of our robust estimator asymptotically coincides with that of ML, thereby generalizing ML estimation.
-Moreover, we show that the robust estimator is consistent and asymptotically normally distributed, thereby allowing for statistical inference.
+Conversely, if the polyserial correlation model is correctly specified for all observations in a sample, then the robust estimator is, just like ML, consistent for the true parameter vector, and, therefore, generalizes ML estimation.

+Studying their respective behavior under model misspecification, we show that both ML and the robust estimator still converge in probability, but to different limits.
+Crucially, the robust estimator converges to a parameter vector that is closer to the true parameter vector than ML, thereby gaining its robustness.
+Moreover, the robust estimator and ML remain asymptotically normally distributed, allowing for statistical inference both under correct and incorrect specification of the polyserial correlation model.